 Know when to call the doctor:

 If your baby is under 3 months old, a sudden rise in temperature is normal but requires immediate action.
-If you find your babies temperature is 38 degrees celcius or higher be sure to contact your doctor without delay and inform the doctor that your baby is less than three months old.
+If you find your babies temperature is 38 degrees celcius or higher make sure you contact your doctor without delay.
+Inform the doctor that your baby is less than three months old.
 At this fragile state, babies are easily affected by bacterial and viral infection.
 Sometimes, a spinal tap is done to determine if meningitis is causing the fever.
-Blood and urine tests are done to determine whether there’s a bacterial infection and a spinal tap to see if it’s meningitis.
-Aside from fever, also be on the lookout for other symptoms that would help doctors immediately diagnose what ails your child may have.
-Other symptoms include loss of appetite, cough earache, unusual fussiness, or vomiting or diarrhea.
+Your doctor may take blood and urine tests to determine whether there’s a bacterial infection.
+Aside from fever, pay attention to other symptoms that will help doctors immediately diagnose what ailments your child may have.
+Other symptoms include loss of appetite, cough earache, unusual fussiness, vomiting or diarrhea.

 Give Baby a Sponge Bath:

-Sometimes, giving warm sponge baths could help lower baby’s temperature back to normal.
+Sometimes, giving lukewarm sponge baths could help bring your baby’s temperature back to normal.
 It also helps a lot in removing baby’s fussiness.
 Get a basin with lukewarm water and give him or her a bath.
-You may also wet a baby towel with lukewarm water and softly scrub into baby’s skin especially in the forehead, arms and feet to lower down the heat.
+You may also wet a baby towel with lukewarm water and softly rub your baby’s skin especially in the forehead, arms and feet to lower down the heat.